Dosage Form: injection, powder, lyophilized, for solution

 Advise patients to watch carefully for any signs of bleeding or bruising and to report these to their health care provider when they occur.

-Advise patients to discuss with their health care provider their use of any other medications, including over-the-counter medications or herbal products, prior to Bivalirudin use.
-Examples of other medications that should not be taken with Bivalirudin are warfarin and heparin.
+Advise patients to discuss with their health care provider their use of any other medications, including over-the-counter medications or herbal products, prior to Bivalirudin for injection use.
+Examples of other medications that should not be taken with Bivalirudin for injection are warfarin and heparin.

 Bivalirudin injection, powder, lyophilized, for solution